Thabiobi/Thabiobi/README.md

 ## Hi there 👋 I'm Thabisile Obi

 I am a data science enthusiast who uses various analytical skills and tools to solve problems through critical and creative thinking for innovating ideas.
 As a hardworking, self-driven and enthusiastic woman, I pride myself on my ability to solve problems and produce data-driven guidance.

+I am interested in specialising in the domain of blockchain, cryptocurrency and financial modelling within data science.
+I am actively working towards gaining experience in these domains and furthering my education in the specialisations.

 ### 🔭 What am I currently working on?

-I'm currently completing a capstone project from the Google Analytics certification, [check it out!]().
-I am open for collaborations, contact me
+I'm currently completing a capstone project from the Google Analytics certification, [check it out!](https://github.com/Thabiobi/Google_analytics_capstone).

+I am open for collaborations, contact me.
+Also check out my previous [projects](https://github.com/Thabiobi/Explore_Data_Science_Academy_Projects).

 ### 🌱 What am I currently learning?